jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch3.md

 - An additional approach to collision avoidance is the *module* approach, which uses dependency managers to prevent identifiers from being explicitly imported into a new scope
-- These tools use lexical scoping rules to ensure no identifiers are injected into shared scope
+- These tools use lexical scoping rules to ensure no identifiers make it into any of the shared scopes present in the code
 - Chapter 5 of this book includes more info on the module pattern

 ## Functions as Scopes ##